 Contact the Central American Group to make your manufacturing investment in Costa Rica’s Green Park Free Zone.

 There are significant opportunities for the country if foreign investors and domestic companies join forces to form more mature manufacturing clusters in Costa Rica.

-Costa Rica is in an advantageous position in attracting foreign direct investment (FDI) because of the adaptability of the well-educated workforce that is accessed by firms that decide to locate in the country and because of its proximity to the United States.
+Costa Rica is in an advantageous position in attracting foreign direct investment (FDI).
+This is because of the adaptability of its well-educated workforce that is accessed by firms that decide to locate in the country and because of its proximity to the United States.
 As a result, the United States is the most prominent investor in manufacturing clusters in Costa Rica.

 The nearshoring trend favors manufacturing clusters in Costa Rica

-These advantages have tended to be strengthened after the Covid-19 crisis due to nearshoring.
-This phenomenon is the process in which transnational companies seek to locate close to consumer markets.
-They make this choice to avoid disruptions in far-flung supply chains and avoid volatility in international transportation costs.
+Due to nearshoring, these advantages have strengthened after the Covid-19 crisis.
+This phenomenon is how transnational companies seek to locate close to consumer markets.
+They choose to avoid disruptions in far-flung supply chains and volatility in international transportation costs.
 In addition to these considerations, the coronavirus pandemic helped accelerate changes such as teleworking.
-Again, this trend favors countries like Costa Rica that have a solid telecommunications infrastructure.
+Again, this trend favors countries like Costa Rica with a solid telecommunications infrastructure.

-The impact of FDI on the proliferation of manufacturing clusters in Costa Rica and the promotion of exports of national companies have been beneficial to the nation’s economic growth.
-It has also advanced the promotion of employment and an increase in the workers’ wages that industry hires.
+The impact of FDI on the proliferation of manufacturing clusters in Costa Rica and the promotion of national companies’ exports have benefited the nation’s economic growth.
+It also has advanced employment promotion and increased the workers’ wages that industry hires.
 However, this contribution to development has been limited by the scarce linkage of export activities, which are high and medium productivity, with local companies.
 Domestic firms, generally speaking, have lower productivity and technological sophistication.
 Dedicating resources to integrate them into manufacturing clusters in Costa Rica would equip them to supply inputs into the value chain of exporting companies.

 Opportunities to expand for foreign and domestic companies alike

-Companies that have their origin in foreign direct investment have helped boost the economies in areas far from traditional production centers.
+Companies originating in foreign direct investment have helped boost economies in areas far from traditional production centers.
 This has given impetus to the creation of regional employment markets that make the participation of local governments essential.
-Despite government involvement, however, it has been demonstrated the growth of many of the manufacturing clusters in Costa Rica is still in its developing stage.
+Despite government involvement, however, it has been demonstrated that the growth of many of the manufacturing clusters in Costa Rica is still developing.

-To develop robust and inclusive manufacturing clusters in Costa Rica, a national policy must be promoted.
+A national policy must be promoted to develop robust and inclusive manufacturing clusters in Costa Rica.
 Each of the three principal catalysts (entrepreneurs and private sector innovators, public institutions, and academia) contributes to achieving integrated international and domestic companies’ participation in the product value chain.

 The role of the private sector is concentrated on establishing strategies to promote the knowledge of export markets among the various companies involved solely in the domestic market.
 Thus, small national companies and enterprises could be integrated into the production processes of exporters.
 Eventually, the result of this could be access to world-class inputs at lower costs.